wyattscarpenter/carpogram/README.md

 There are two answers to this question.
 If you just want running text in a book-like style, carpogram is in fact optimised for that.
 That's, in a way, what it was made for.

 If you want heirarchical text relations like sections and headings, and aren't happy with something like writing `1.1.1.1 My section`, then you are out of luck, and must use an actual markup language to do this.
 So too if you want funny (rich) text formatting like color (todo: could I include a mechanism for rubricated or colored text, possibly using the tag characters?), or hypertext features.
+You also cannot control stuff like justification, margins, etc, in carpogram. if you would like to do this, may I recommend the software open office writer? perhaps use gutenberg's movable type machine?